 - 1 review

 Why you'll love this trip

-Discover the history of Greenland with explorations of the ruins of ancient Thule settlements and learn about the Inuit life in Ittoqqortoormiit
+Discover the history of Greenland with explorations of the ruins of ancient Thule settlements and learn about life in Ittoqqortoormiit.

-Kayaking on crisp, clear Arctic waters is a unique and intimate way of exploring this amazing region.
-Book early as these activities can sell out fast
+Kayaking on crisp, clear Arctic waters is a unique and intimate way of exploring this amazing region and just one of the incredible optional activities on offer.

 Is this trip right for you?